rustybird/qubes-app-split-browser/README.md

         qvm-create --template fedora-xx --label purple browser-1
         qvm-prefs --set browser-1 netvm ''
-        qvm-prefs --set browser-1 default_dispvm whonix-ws-dvm
+        qvm-prefs --set browser-1 default_dispvm whonix-ws-xx-dvm

 2. Copy `vm/` into your persistent VM (e.g. browser-1) and run `sudo make PREFIX=/usr/local install-persist`, or copy it into its TemplateVM (e.g. fedora-xx) and run `sudo make install-persist`.
 Also install the `dmenu oathtool pwgen python3-xcffib socat` packages (in the TemplateVM).

-3. Copy `vm/` into your "template for DisposableVMs" (e.g. whonix-ws-dvm) and run `sudo make PREFIX=/usr/local install-disp`, or copy it into its TemplateVM (e.g. whonix-ws) and run `sudo make install-disp`.
+3. Copy `vm/` into your "template for DisposableVMs" (e.g. whonix-ws-xx-dvm) and run `sudo make PREFIX=/usr/local install-disp`, or copy it into its TemplateVM (e.g. whonix-ws-xx) and run `sudo make install-disp`.
 Also install the `socat xdotool` packages (in the TemplateVM).

 4. You can enable the Split Browser application launcher shortcuts for `browser-1` as usual through the Applications tab in VM Settings, or alternatively run `split-browser -h` in a terminal to see the help message.

 TODO: document included `fedora/`, `debian/`, and `arch/` packaging

-TODO: consider recommending `systemctl disable onion-grater` in whonix-gw, because Split Browser doesn't need to access the tor control port at all
+TODO: consider recommending `systemctl disable onion-grater` in whonix-gw-xx, because Split Browser doesn't need to access the tor control port at all